 Implant dentures can be made using many different approaches.
 If your main concern is that they stay in, we can secure them with as few as two dental implants.
 We may even be able to adapt your current dentures.
 This is an inexpensive and relatively quick fix for your implant dentures.
 If you want greater strength in your bite, we can employ more implants to give you a bite that is about as strong as with your natural teeth.
 This requires more implants and usually means you will need new dentures designed to sustain the bite force.

 We will talk to you about your implant denture options so you can find the best ones for you.

 New You Dentures use advancements in our understanding of your bite to ensure the best possible fit.
 They fit so well, in fact, that they don’t just fit your mouth, they fit your entire face.
 When you lose teeth, you lose the bone that supported those teeth.
 At best, traditional dentures only try to replace those teeth.
 But New You Dentures are designed to replace both the teeth and the bones.
 As a result, the wrinkling and sunken face that we associate with traditional dentures, is reduced or eliminated.
 Your face is restored.

 New You Dentures are designed using neuromuscular dentistry principles to ensure they reproduce your natural bite.
 This leads to improved comfort and improved function.
 We even verify the balance of your new bite using T-Scan digital bite measurement, which measures the forces all along your dentures in real time to ensure there are no painful pressure points.

 New You Dentures also make great implant dentures.
-The neuromuscular fitting technique helps ensure that they don’t suffer from excessive bite force, and the quality materials mean that the dentures can provide natural, effective chewing.
+The neuromuscular fitting technique helps ensure that they don’t suffer from excessive bite force, and the quality materials mean that they can provide natural, effective chewing.

-If you are looking to replace missing teeth with dentures, please call 201-439-8665 or email the River Edge Dental Center for Cosmetic & General Dentistry to learn which options are right for you.
+If you are looking to replace missing teeth, please call 201-439-8665 or email the River Edge Dental Center for Cosmetic & General Dentistry to learn which options are right for you.